iamtvirani/flutter_custom_shaper/README.md

-  <h1>Custom Shape Flutter Package</h1>
+  <h1>Flutter Custom Shape Package</h1>
     <p>
-        <code>custom_shape</code> is a Flutter package that provides utilities to create and work with custom-shaped widgets.
+        <code>flutter_custom_shaper</code> is a Flutter package that provides utilities to create and work with custom-shaped widgets.
 It includes predefined shapes, clipper classes, and painters to help you easily create unique UI components.
     </p>
     <h2>Features</h2>
     <ul>